MRT65/magical-quest/README.md

 # magical-quest
-the magical quest, which made by us.
+The Magical Quest, which made by us.

-**plan**
+**Plan**

-we develop it from september,2019 in earnest.
+We develop it from september,2019 in earnest.

-it will complete in **2021,september.**
+It will complete in **2021,september.**

-**current situation**
+**Current situation**

 1.500 % completed in April,4th.

-**now stage situation**
+**Now stage situation**

-making basic : 45.0 %complete in 20h
+Making basic : 45.0 %complete in 20h

-make field   : 10.0 %complete in  5h
+Make field   : 10.0 %complete in  5h

-make battle  : 70.0 %complete in  5h
+Make battle  : 70.0 %complete in  5h

-make other   : 50.0 %complete in 10h
+Make other   : 50.0 %complete in 10h